-As a first step, in this paper we focus on the universal phenomenon of thermalization and reveal a correspondence between the typicality of pure thermal states\cite{Lebowitz1,Popesucu1,Sugita1,Reimann1} and the ubiquity of the global minima of the cost functional in the overparameterized regime of NTK in terms of the restriction of observables and overparametrization\cite{Jakot1}.
+As a first step, in this paper we focus on the universal phenomenon of thermalization and reveal a structural correspondence between the typicality of pure thermal states\cite{Lebowitz1,Popesucu1,Sugita1,Reimann1} and the ubiquity of the global minima of the cost functional in the overparameterized regime of NTK in terms of the restriction of observables and overparametrization\cite{Jakot1}.
 We also show a further correspondence between the system size dependence of the distinguishability of the reduced density matrices of typical pure states and the double descent phenomenon in artificial neural networks, where the generalization error decreases again as the number of parameters increases.
-Thermalization in isolated quantum systems is manifestly more general than black hole evaporation, and although the correspondence with NTK is not identical at the level of equations, it is underpinned by a shared structural framework --- characterized by a restriction to a small number of observables, overparameterized degrees of freedom, and the central role of Wishart-type matrix.
-This structural similarity enables a qualitative correspondence between key concepts in deep learning such as the ubiquity of global minima, double descent, and the fitting threshold and their counterparts in thermalization.
-This paper does not aim to develop a physical model of black hole evaporation or to provide a detailed mathematical analysis of double descent.
-Rather, its purpose is to clarify a nontrivial structural correspondence between elements in existing theories and to offer a first step toward a unified theoretical perspective linking thermalization in isolated quantum systems and deep machine learning.
+Thermalization in isolated quantum systems is manifestly more general than black hole evaporation, and the correspondence with NTK is underpinned by a shared framework characterized by a restriction to a small number of observables, overparameterized degrees of freedom, and the central role of Wishart-type matrix.
+Therefore, we establish a structural correspondence between key concepts in deep learning such as the ubiquity of global minima, double descent, and the fitting threshold and their counterparts in thermalization.
+The purpose of this paper is to clarify a nontrivial structural correspondence and to offer a first step toward a unified theoretical perspective linking thermalization in isolated quantum systems and deep machine learning.

 Before outlining the structure of this paper, we briefly recapitulate the thermalization in isolated quantum systems and NTK framework.